 How long can I leave my puppy/dog in his kennel during the day?

 A limit of 6 total hours per day maximum kennelled (not including the night) should be observed to avoid stress related to over caging.
-See the "potty training" section for more kennelling thoughts.
+See the "potty training" section for more kennelling thoughts and training tips.

 Any toy suggestions?